tibordp/neishauben/README.md

-## rubiks
+## Neishauben

-Rubiks is a simple Rubik's cube simulator with an included LBL solver.
+Neishauben is a simple Rubik's cube simulator with an included LBL solver.